Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ## The Era of the Transatlantic Slave Trade and Enslavement

+### Jamestown, Virginia (1607)
+The first successful English settlement in North America.
+It was established by the Virginia Company of London, a company chartered by King James I.  The colony had a rough start initially with high mortality rates, but tobacco eventually shaped the town economy turning it to a profitable venture.
+The initial labor force were indenture servants, which are people who agree to work for a number of years in exchange for a paid voyage to America

 ### Arrival of the First Recorded Slave (1619)
-1619 is the first recorded arrival of enslaved Africans in Jamestown Virginia.
+1619 is the first recorded arrival of enslaved Africans in Jamestown, Virginia.
 Though it's most likely that this wasn't the first enslaved Africans, as both slaves and freemen existed in America before 1619.

 ![Jamestown Slaves](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/jamestown_slaves.png)
 According to [slavevoyages.org](https://www.slavevoyages.org/), about 12.5 million Africans were forcibly taken and traded for roughly 350 years.
 About 10 to 11 million survived the passages (80%-85% survived).
 Of the total that survived, approximately 300,000 (roughly 3%) made it to North America.
 Below is a chart of slaves that arrived in America: